-British Cycling announces Shell sponsorship
+British Cycling criticised over Shell sponsorship

-British Cycling announces Shell sponsorship along with climate-aware initiatives
+British Cycling criticised after announcing Shell sponsorship and climate-aware initiatives

 Last updated on .From the section Cycling

-British Cycling have announced a sponsorship deal with oil company Shell.
+British Cycling has been accused of getting involved in "greenwashing" after announcing an eight-year sponsorship deal with oil giant Shell.

-The partnership, which runs from this month until the end of 2030, will bring "wide-ranging support and investment".
+The partnership will bring "wide-ranging support and investment", says British Cycling.

 This include initiatives to make cycling more accessible for disabled people and target a 'net-zero' status.

+Friends of the Earth campaigner Jamie Peters said: "Cycling is the epitome of environmentally friendly travel.
+It's deeply disappointing that UK Cycling [sic] could think it's appropriate to partner with a fossil fuel giant.

+"Shell is continuing to invest billions in oil and gas projects, while using cynical PR initiatives like this partnership to attempt to greenwash its harmful activities."

-"We're looking forward to working alongside Shell UK to widen access to the sport," said British Cycling chief executive Brian Facer.
+British Cycling chief executive Brian Facer, said: "We're looking forward to working alongside Shell UK to widen access to the sport.

 "We want to support our elite riders and help our organisation and sport take important steps towards net-zero - things we know our members are incredibly passionate about."

-The partnership brings to end the eight-year deal with banking giant HSBC.
+The partnership brings an end to the eight-year deal with banking giant HSBC.

 - Unravelling the £1bn savings scandal: Panorama investigates failed investment schemes affecting ordinary British savers